“A Monument to Good Intentions”: Why Hundreds of Cogeneration Plants in Ukraine Are Not Operating

 - Centralized installation and commissioning teams.

-- A launch fund, not just a procurement fund.
+- A startup fund, not just procurement.

 Author: Alla Dunina